gsl-lite/gsl-lite/README.md

 string_span: Allows to create a cwstring_span from a const C-array
 string_span: Allows to create a cwstring_span from a const std::array (C++11)
-string_span: Allows to create a cwstring_span from a const std::vector to_string(): Allows to explicitly convert from string_span to std::string
+string_span: Allows to create a cwstring_span from a const std::vector
+string_span: Allows to compare a string_span with a cstring_span
+to_string(): Allows to explicitly convert from string_span to std::string
 to_string(): Allows to explicitly convert from cstring_span to std::string
 to_string(): Allows to explicitly convert from wstring_span to std::wstring